VirtualPlanetaryLaboratory/vplanet/examples/README.rst

 `IoHeat <IoHeat>`_: Tidal heating of Io as a function of eccentricity and obliquity according to equilibrium tide theory.
 [EqTide, VSPACE]

+`CassiniMulti <CassiniMulti>`_: Tidal damping of the two planets orbiting Teegarden's Star into a Cassini states.
+[EqTide, DistOrb, DistRot, STELLAR]

 **Stars**
 =========